 Adding them together, we find that the probability of having at least one sequence of 10 consecutive reds is higher than 51% (over 700 times bigger than the initial probability of 0.07%).
 In fact, the exact probability of having at least one sequence of 10 reds over 10000 spins (among all 9990) is much higher than that.

 The conclusion is that the real risk of failure must count in any long-run martingale strategy, since it increases significantly from the isolated case.
 In addition, the low profit rate of the martingale makes any failure to be a potential ruin.
 Of course, the player might cumulate enough previous successes to sustain a martingale loss and go ahead, finishing the round with profit.
 In fact, these conclusions submit to the general consequences of the application of probability theory in gambling: any circumstantial winning is possible in any amount, but toward infinity the player will lose cumulatively in favor of the house.
 In other words, if we would be immortal regular gamblers, we shall be ruined for sure.
-Because we are not, there are still chances to get rich or make a living with that.
+Because we are not, there are still chances to walk away not broke.
 This could be one of the advantages of not being immortal.

 Mathematics Department of Infarom Publishing